emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 Cramming isn't the way.
 Period.
 If you're actually a B2 German speaker, you shouldn't need to cram.
 And you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.

+*Note: Some of the links in this post are affiliate links.
+If you make a purchase via an affiliate link, I receive a small commission at no extra cost to you.*

 ## I self-studied mostly using comprehensible input for 2 years

 99\.9999% of all of the work that goes into your exam grade should come before you even sign up for the exam.
 No amount of cramming can make you B2 in a month.
 For me, it took 2 years of self-study to reach B2.
 And it's those 2 years—not the 2 weeks of prep I did for the exam—that earned me great scores.